 - Watch Still Alice on CHILI

-PERSONAL SHOPPER – Marking her second collaboration with French auteur Olivier Assayas after Clouds of Sils Maria, there’s n surprise that Stewart was seeking parts in films by European filmmakers, as a continent with a reputation for crafting more well-rounded, interesting roles for women – roles she could really get her teeth stuck into and allow her to show off her range as a performer.
+PERSONAL SHOPPER – Marking her second collaboration with French auteur Olivier Assayas after Clouds of Sils Maria, there’s n surprise that Kristen Stewart was seeking parts in films by European filmmakers, as a continent with a reputation for crafting more well-rounded, interesting roles for women – roles she could really get her teeth stuck into and allow her to show off her range as a performer.
 This unforgettable, elusive drama requires a strong leading turn, as the actress is in almost every single shot, and, as expected, she doesn’t disappoint.

-JEREMIAH TERMINATOR LEROY – Not yet released, Stewart is made for her role as Savannah Knoop in this remarkable true story, where she plays opposite Laura Dern as the esteemed author who asked her sister-in-law to pretend to be her in public.
+JEREMIAH TERMINATOR LEROY – Kristen Stewart is made for her role as Savannah Knoop in this remarkable true story, where she plays opposite Laura Dern as the esteemed author who asked her sister-in-law to pretend to be her in public.
 Stewart has an intangible sense of mystery about her, an actress who lets the viewer in, and yet only so far, keeping secrets from us and maintaining a sense of intrigue, as we always strive to understand her characters, and are often left with as many questions as we have answers.
 In this instance she plays on that sensibility, and turns in one of her finest performances to date.